- Do I need special equipment to start training?

 - If you want to go ahead and get a sword, we are currently recommending buying one of the entry-level iaito from Tozando, a company based in Japan (we have no relationship to them).
 At the time of this writing (June 2023), they offer a reasonably priced iaito that several of our students have been using with satisfaction.
 The following is a link to their model that most beginners find appropriate:

 - Other options exist, of course, so it is best to ask Hanshi if you are looking for something different before making a commitment.

 - Are dan ranks (black belts) awarded?
 We offer kyu and dan ranks but testing is not required to progress in our school.
 Time spent training and learning is far more important in determining "rank" than any grading system.
-Rank is offered merely as a reference point, not an end unto itself.
 Testing is offered 1-2 times annually, depending on the number of students and their progress.

 - How frequent is training?
 Classes are offered twice a week.
 Please see the homepage for current times and contact information.
 Upper level students occasionally train on their own after hours or on extra days during the week.
 Arrangements can be made to join them if more training time is desired.

 - What does training cost?
 Monthly class fees are $85 for training once a week and are $125 for twice a week.
 Individual classes with Miki-sensei can also be arranged for current students.